edespino/cloudberry-site/docs/sql-stmts/alter-table.md

 The actions for identity columns (`ADD GENERATED`, `SET` etc., `DROP IDENTITY`), as well as the actions `CLUSTER`, `OWNER`, and `TABLESPACE` never recurse to descendant tables; that is, they always act as though `ONLY` were specified.
 Adding a constraint recurses only for `CHECK` constraints that are not marked `NO INHERIT`.

-Cloudberry Database does not currently support foreign key constraints.
-For a unique constraint to be enforced in Cloudberry Database, the table must be hash-distributed (not `DISTRIBUTED RANDOMLY`), and all of the distribution key columns must be the same as the initial columns of the unique constraint columns.
+Apache Cloudberry does not currently support foreign key constraints.
+For a unique constraint to be enforced in Apache Cloudberry, the table must be hash-distributed (not `DISTRIBUTED RANDOMLY`), and all of the distribution key columns must be the same as the initial columns of the unique constraint columns.

-Cloudberry Database does not permit changing any part of a system catalog table.
+Apache Cloudberry does not permit changing any part of a system catalog table.

 Refer to [CREATE TABLE](/docs/sql-stmts/create-table.md) for a further description of valid parameters.